Vincentx15/binding-project/Conv3D/README.md

 - loader constructs the tensor on the fly without too high of a time consumption, to avoid memory overload
 - loader_ram does this as a preprocessing step and loads the whole data on the RAM
-- loader_hard assumes the whole list of input points was created
+- loader_hard assumes the whole list of input points was preprocessed and saved, so it just loads them
+- loader_hard_ram does the same as loader_hard but saves the result in the RAM

 ## Src
 The training utilities.
 The logging uses tensorboard and the rest is pure pytorch.